ADHD Drug Holidays: Should Your Kid Take One?

 A well-organized home life can help keep a child on track, even when he isn’t on medication.
 "If parents have a really good structure at home, it's compensating well for their child's deficit,'' Wolraich says.

 Will Your Child Need to Take ADHD Drugs Forever?

 Maybe not.
 Another virtue of taking a break from meds is to see if a drug -- or the same dosage -- is needed, Vitiello says.

 "ADHD is a developmental condition that oftentimes persists, but not necessarily; symptoms of hyperactivity, especially, tend to decline with time," he says.
 "I don't know how often it happens clinically, but it happens that children may really need the medication through a certain period of development, and after that they're more able to control themselves and need less of medication or none at all.''

-It’s also important to recognize that a child’s environment changes significantly as he or she grows up.
-Symptoms that may impair functioning in elementary or middle school may be managed differently in college or in an employment setting.
+It’s also important to recognize that a child’s environment changes as he grows up.
+Symptoms that may cause problems in elementary or middle school may be managed differently in college or at a job.